Demigod808/Demigod808/README.md

-Hi, my name is Erik, I recently graduated with a Bachelors of Science in Computer Science May 2023.
+Hi, my name is Erik, I recently graduated with a Bachelors in Computer Science 2023.

 <!---